 The U.S. CDC estimates two cases of myocarditis or pericarditis per 100,000 second doses of mRNA vaccine.

 Symptoms of heart inflammation can include:

 - Chest pain

 - Shortness of breath

 - Feeling of a rapid or abnormal heart rhythm

 If your child experience these symptoms, seek medical attention right away.
 Inform the health care provider that your child received a COVID-19 vaccine recently.

-Learn more about COVID-19 vaccination information for young people age 12 to 17.
+Learn more about COVID-19 vaccination information for young people age five to 11 and age 12 to 17.
 You can also call 8-1-1 or talk to a health care provider if you have questions.
 Not all COVID-19 vaccine information is reliable.
 Learn how to find trusted information about vaccines.